emmyzzang/BeerFinder/README.md

-# BeerExplorer
+# Beer Explorer

-Beer Explorer is a beer finder application utilizing NodeJS, an Express Web Server & Router, Sequelize ORM, MySQL, and deployed using Heroku.
+Beer Explorer is a beer finder application using NodeJS, an Express Web Server & Router, Sequelize ORM, MySQL, and deployed using Heroku.

 The full list of technologies are as follows: